kaysalawu/azure-network-terraform/2-virtual-wan/1-virtual-wan-single-hub/README.md

   "remote-ip": "10.3.3.4"
 }
 ```
-The `hostname` and `local-ip` indicate the server running the application - in this case `Spoke3` virtual machine.
-The `remote-ip` (as seen by the web application) is an IP address in the Private Link Service NAT subnet.
+The `hostname` and `local-ip` field belong to the server running the web application - in this case `Spoke3` virtual machine.
+The `remote-ip` field (as seen by the web server) is the IP address in the Private Link Service NAT subnets.

 Repeat steps 1-4 for all other virtual machines.

 ### 5. Virtual WAN Routes

-1. ensure you are in the lab directory `azure-network-terraform/2-virtual-wan/1-virtual-wan-single-hub`
+1. Ensure you are in the lab directory `azure-network-terraform/2-virtual-wan/1-virtual-wan-single-hub`
 2. Display the virtual WAN routing table(s)

 ```sh